-Glacier Peak Elementary School's student population of 471 students has declined by 8% over five school years.
+Glacier Peak Elementary School's student population of 471 students has stayed relatively flat over five school years.

 The diversity score of Glacier Peak Elementary School is 0.59, which is less than the diversity score at state average of 0.60.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CO)

 Overall Testing Rank

 Math Test Scores (% Proficient)

 Two or more races

 Eligible for Free Lunch

 Source: 2017-2018 (latest school year available) NCES, CO Dept. of Education